pcola-fun/pcola-fun.github.io/faq/dues.md

 ## What are the annual dues, and why?

 **Nothing But Fun** charges $5/year for annual dues.
-(If you are being charged more than this, or more frequently than this, you have probably signed up for <a href="/faq/plus">Meetup+</a>, which has nothing to do with us.)
+(If you are being charged more than this, or more frequently than this, you have probably signed up for [Meetup+](/faq/plus), which has nothing to do with us.)

-There are two reasons we charge a minimal fee to be a member of the group:
-1) We find that it keeps out the creepers.
-Yes, sadly, there are creepers on meetup.
-2) Meetup.com charges us $300/year to use the site

 ### How do we spend the money?

 First, we pay the costs of organizing:
-- We pay $300/year to Meetup
+- We pay $300/year to Meetup in order to have the group
 - We pay the fees associated with hosting this pcola.fun site
 - We occasionally buy recruiting materials, such as business cards